Comerica Bank Sells 8,845 Shares of National Vision Holdings, Inc. (NASDAQ:EYE)

-Comerica Bank cut its position in shares of National Vision Holdings, Inc. (NASDAQ:EYE – Get Rating) by 4.2% in the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 201,469 shares of the company’s stock after selling 8,845 shares during the period.
-Comerica Bank owned about 0.24% of National Vision worth $12,191,000 as of its most recent filing with the Securities & Exchange Commission.
+Comerica Bank reduced its holdings in shares of National Vision Holdings, Inc. (NASDAQ:EYE – Get Rating) by 4.2% in the third quarter, according to its most recent filing with the SEC.
+The fund owned 201,469 shares of the company’s stock after selling 8,845 shares during the period.
+Comerica Bank owned about 0.24% of National Vision worth $12,191,000 at the end of the most recent quarter.

-A number of research analysts have recently issued reports on EYE shares.
-William Blair reiterated an “outperform” rating on shares of National Vision in a report on Wednesday, November 10th.
-Wells Fargo & Company cut their price target on National Vision from $65.00 to $60.00 in a report on Wednesday, January 5th.
-The Goldman Sachs Group downgraded National Vision from a “buy” rating to a “neutral” rating and cut their price target for the company from $59.00 to $57.00 in a report on Monday, November 15th.
-Finally, Bank of America downgraded National Vision from a “buy” rating to an “underperform” rating and cut their price target for the company from $63.00 to $50.00 in a report on Friday, November 12th.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating and six have given a buy rating to the company.
-Based on data from MarketBeat, the stock has an average rating of “Buy” and an average price target of $61.11.
+A number of equities research analysts have weighed in on EYE shares.
+The Goldman Sachs Group lowered National Vision from a “buy” rating to a “neutral” rating and decreased their target price for the company from $59.00 to $57.00 in a research report on Monday, November 15th.
+William Blair reaffirmed an “outperform” rating on shares of National Vision in a research report on Wednesday, November 10th.
+Bank of America lowered National Vision from a “buy” rating to an “underperform” rating and decreased their target price for the company from $63.00 to $50.00 in a research report on Friday, November 12th.
+Finally, Wells Fargo & Company decreased their target price on National Vision from $65.00 to $60.00 in a research report on Wednesday, January 5th.
+One analyst has rated the stock with a sell rating, three have given a hold rating and six have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the stock has an average rating of “Buy” and a consensus price target of $61.11.

 National Vision Company Profile (Get Rating)